ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

 **Sample Workflow**

-The following sections detail the usage of a simple GitHub workflow for a PyAnsys library:
+The following sections describe the usage of a simple GitHub workflow for a PyAnsys library:

 **Setup**